-The Commissioners of the Isle of Palms Water and Sewer Commission (the Commission) was created and empowered by the City of Isle of Palms, South Carolina (the City) and the State of South Carolina in 1992 under South Carolina Code of Laws section 5-31-210.
+The Commissioners of the Commission of Public Works for the City of Isle of Palms, DBA the Isle of Palms Water and Sewer Commission (The Commission) was created and empowered by the City of Isle of Palms, South Carolina (the City) and the State of South Carolina in 1992 under South Carolina Code of Laws section 5-31-210.
 The City of Isle of Palms voters elect five Commissioners who govern the Commission.
 The Commissioners have six-year staggered terms.